 Chinese emperor Qin Shi Huang - Ti who built the great wall of China also built a network of 270 palaces, linked by tunnels, and was so afraid of assassination that he slept in a different palace each night.
 The course aims at familiarizing the student with the basic aspects of speaking ability of Mandarin, the language of Mainland China.
 The course aims at training students in practical skills and nurturing them to interact with a Chinese person.

-Drills Dialogue practice Observe picture and answer the question.
 Pronunciation and intonation.

 Character writing and stroke order.

-Going out to see a science exhibition Going to the theatre.
+Going out to see a science exhibition

+Going to the theatre.

 Train or Plane is behind schedule.

 Indian Economy-Chinese Economy